The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Americans listen to music 32 hours per week, on average, according to a recent report released by Nielsen Music.
 That gives us a sense of just how much music some of us take in!

-Another study was reported as follows: “Male participants only listened to two different songs with misogynous lyrics and showed a considerable increase in aggression toward women.
-What can be said about this effect in real life, where men probably listen to hundreds of misogynous songs during their life span?” – Ibid.
+According to nother study was reported as follows: “Male participants only listened to two different songs with misogynous lyrics and showed a considerable increase in aggression toward women.
+What can be said about this effect in real life, where men probably listen to hundreds of misogynous songs during their life span?”

 These findings challenge the view held by many people that the lyrics we hear “go in through one ear and out the other.”